renaissance-publishing/renaissance/content/chapters/05-other-factions.md

 ---

+#### Major Character: Kass Ahnaff, High King

+Kass Ahnaff is the current High King.
+He has ties of business and noble bond throughout the Dragonshire, and trade with the Commonwealth has made him wealthy.
+He supports a closer alliance with the Commonwealth, even to the point of allowing non-Humans to purchase land and do business in the Kingdoms (he might say that it certainly doesn't seem to have hurt the Commonwealth much).

+Unsurprisingly, the Commonwealth Council would much rather see Kass Ahnaff on the Kingdoms' throne than any of his nearest competitors, and are investing heavily in making sure that he stays there.

+His throne is in Merchentmen City (below).

+#### Major Character: Mela, Tenna King

+Mela Tenna is the current king of the Kingdom of Tenna; his throne is in Hate's Hold (below).
+He is the most powerful Eastern King, and the de facto head of their movement.

+He has openly declares his hatred of all non-Humans—including Haffa, as well as every Human citizen of the Commonwealth, whom he views as traitors.
+(He utterly loathes Kass Ahnaff, who he views as the greatest race-traitor in the Kingdoms.)
+He has led a series of bloody purges of any remaining non-Humans in the Kingdom of Tenna; he promises similar purges in the entire Kingdoms of Men should he attain the Throne, to be followed by a war of annihilation on the Commonwealth.

+He has recently become a devotee of the One who Chose Us.

+If anyone is unambiguously evil, it's Mela Tenna.

+---

 #### Major City: Merchentmen City

 Known as Annhallan in Royal and Merchentmen City in Commonwealth Standard, this city of 900,000 sits in the northwest of the Kingdoms, about 140 *demarc* \[roughly 588 kilometers\] from the border with the Dragonshire, sitting scarcely a *demarc* from the coast of the Glass Sea.